 Hike the Old Rag Mountain

 Shenandoah’s hilly and mountainous terrain provides excellent opportunities for the flow of water to create waterfalls.
-There are at least 9 waterfalls in the park and many of which can be reached by a simple hike.
+There are at least nine waterfalls in the park and many of which can be reached by a simple hike.
 The Overall Run Falls is the tallest at 93 feet.
-There are rock ledges to sit on to enjoy the view and the valley and mountains are part of the beautiful picture.
+There are rock ledges to sit on to enjoy the view, and the valley and mountains are part of the beautiful picture.
 The Rose River Falls cascade down about 67 feet.
-The trail to get there is part of the fun as it is beautiful!
-The roundtrip is on 2 ½ miles long and a climb of a little over 700 feet.
-The Jones Runs Falls is an easier climb that gradually increases, but not by much.
-The bottom of the waterfall is surrounded by rocks, moss and greenery.
+The trail to get there is part of the fun as it is gorgeous!
+The roundtrip is 2 ½ miles long and a climb of a little over 700 feet.
+The Jones Runs Falls is a more comfortable climb that gradually increases, but not by much.
+The bottom of the waterfall is surrounded by rocks, moss, and greenery.
 Enjoy sitting on one of the rocks to watch the serene and peaceful view.
 Hike to many other waterfalls in the park and pick up a waterfall guide that will show you where they are and how to get to them.
 The falls are less impressive in the dry season, so keep that in mind while you’re visiting.

 The Skyline Drive

-Scenic drives are often times one of the best ways to see the national parks and most parks have at least one.
-The drive is 105 miles through the Blue Ridge Mountains and takes about three hours to do the whole drive on a clear day and with good weather.
-The speed limit is only 35 mph and with over 75 scenic overlooks to stop and see, it is a slow and leisurely route.
-Mileposts are stationed along the route and there is a corresponding guide you can take that will tell you points of interest at specific mileposts.
+Scenic drives are often one of the best ways to see the national parks and most parks have at least one.
+The drive is 105 miles from the Blue Ridge Mountains and takes about three hours to make the whole trip on a bright day and with good weather.
+The speed limit is only 35 mph, and with over 75 scenic overlooks to stop and see, it is a slow and leisurely route.
+Mileposts are stationed along the route, and there is a corresponding guide you can take that will tell you points of interest at specific mileposts.
 Watch for wildlife along the road and enjoy views of the picturesque mountains and flowers.